scokobro/professional-identity/profIdent-draft1.md

 <!-- > Within the professional category of its occupational classification the United States Census Bureau includes, among others, the following: accountant, architect, artist, attorney, clergyman, college professor, dentist, engineer, journalist, judge, librarian, natural scientist, optometrist, pharmacist, physician, social scientist, social worker, surgeon, and teacher.
 What common attributes do these professional occupations possess which distinguish them from the nonprofessional ones?
 After a careful canvass of the sociological literature on occupations, this writer has been able to distill five elements, upon which there appears to be consensus among the students of the subject, as constituting  -->

->the distinguishing attributes of a profession.
+> the distinguishing attributes of a profession.
 Succinctly put, all professions seem to possess: (1) systematic theory, (2) authority, (3) community sanction, (4) ethical codes, and (5) a culture. [@Greenwood:1957]

-This section surveys how the five aspects of the journalistic ideology outlined by Deuze(see above) are materialised in Japan; it concentrates on 'ethics' and 'autonomy' as areas which can be seen to have a particularly significant impact on journalistic practise.
+This section surveys how the five aspects of the journalistic ideology outlined by Deuze(see above) are materialised in Japan; it concentrates on 'ethics' and 'autonomy' as core areas which can be seen to have a particularly significant impact on journalistic practise.

 I will deal with the less controversial aspects - public service, objectivity, and immediacy - before moving on.